Cyberlipid

 cymene, ascaridole, pulegone

-Limonene is an important volatile emitted by Pinus pinea (46% in volatiles), but also by the holm oak (Quercus ilex), it acts as allelochemical in inhibiting seed germination of other plant species (Singh HP et al., Ann Bot 2006, 98, 1261).
+Limonene is one of the most common terpenoid in nature, it is an important volatile emitted by Pinus pinea (46% in volatiles), but also by the holm oak (Quercus ilex), it acts as allelochemical in inhibiting seed germination of other plant species (Singh HP et al., Ann Bot 2006, 98, 1261).
 About 30,000 tons/year of limonene are extracted from natural sources (turpentine oil) and are used for the syntheses of other optically active products (Schwab W et al., Eur J Lipid Sci Technol 2013, 115, 3).
 Studies have demonstrated that D-limonene, from citrus fruits, possesses antioxidant and cardiovascular properties.
 A study has demonstrated that d-limonene produces cardioprotective effects from isoproterenol-induced myocardial infarction through lowering of the amount of reactive oxygen species and suppression of apoptosis (Durco AO et al., J Nat Prod 20198211, 3002).
 Several studies have reported that D‐limonene plays a valuable role in the prevention of several chronic and degenerative diseases.
 A review provides information about its beneficial effects such as antioxidant, antidiabetic, anticancer, anti‐inflammatory, cardioprotective, gastroprotective, hepatoprotective, immune modulatory, anti‐fibrotic, anti‐genotoxic etc..
 (Anandakumar P et al., J Food Chem 2021, 45, e13566).
+More recent findings showed that limonene has the potential to be a natural nutrient regulator and play an important role in metabolic disorders induced by high fat diets (Wang QS et al., Food Biosci 2024, 105391).

 Carvacrol, or cymophenol, is a monoterpenoid phenol.
 It has a characteristic pungent, warm odor of oregano (Origanum vulgare).
 It is present in the essential oil of oregano)but also in oil of thyme, pepperwort, and wild bergamot.
 In vitro, carvacrol has antimicrobial activity against different bacteria and fungi.
 The essential oil of thyme subspecies contains between 5% and 75% of carvacrol, that of oregano is also rich in carvacrol (50%).